Laurel Highlands Xperience – 2018.

 Days after the dirt, sweat, and stank of long days in the woods are rinsed off, a faint and sweet reminder of my home for that week catches me and holds me still.
 A bittersweet whiff of near-washed out campfire in my long and forever tangled hair.
 J

-Category: UncategorizedTags: adventure, backpacking, camping, epic social adventures, Hbf outdoors, hike, hiking, Laurel Highlands hiking trail, LHHT, nature, Ohiopyle, opt outside, optoutside, outdoors, Pennsylvania, roadtrip, stories, trail family, tramily, travel, vacation, yurT
+Category: UncategorizedTags: adventure, backpacking, camping, epic social adventures, Featured, Hbf outdoors, hike, hiking, Laurel Highlands hiking trail, LHHT, nature, Ohiopyle, opt outside, optoutside, outdoors, Pennsylvania, roadtrip, stories, trail family, tramily, travel, vacation, yurT